karllhughes/learn/_posts/2020-12-06-computer-science-blogs.md

 Finding places to renew and test your knowledge is vital to keep any passion alive, and hopefully, this list has helped you do just that.

 If you’d like to contribute to the community of computer science enthusiasts, submit the best computer science blogs you know about [here](https://airtable.com/shrKNdNjYO6hNQxJV), and help more people find the best places online to nurture their passion for computer science.

+If you've enjoyed this, don't miss our other [Best Technical Blogs](https://draft.dev/learn/technical-blogs/) lists